 Isopropanol and isopropyl alcohol are different names for the same chemical compound.
 The confusion comes from mixing two standards for naming chemicals.
-Isopropanol is misnomer.
-The suffix "ol" is part of the IUPAC system of nomenclature while the prefix "iso" is part of the common system of nomenclature.
-The correct name under the IUPAC system is Propan-2-ol.
-Isopropyl alcohol is correct under the common naming system.
+The suffix "ol" is part of the International Union of Pure and Applied Chemistry (IUPAC) naming system, whereas the prefix "iso" comes from the common naming system, rather than the IUPUC convention of naming chemical compunds.
+The correct name under the IUPAC system is Propan-2-ol; however, isopropyl alcohol is the most commonly-used name for this chemical.

 Physical & Chemical Properties

-Isopropyl alcohol is a clear flammable liquid at room temperature.
-The odor resembles that of drinking alcohol.
-It is miscible with water.
-The melting point is -88 degrees Celsius and its boiling point is 108 degrees Celsius.
+Isopropyl alcohol is a clear flammable liquid at room temperature, and is capable of being mixed with water.
+Isopropyl alcohol has an odor which is similar to that of ethyl alcohol (commonly known as drinking alcohol).
+The melting point of isopropyl alcohol is -88 °C (-124 °F) and its boiling point is 108 °C (219 °F).

 Applications and Usage